The Hixson-Lied College of Fine and Performing Arts policy on cheating is:

-- Academic judgements about a student’s work (including questions of cheating) are the responsibility if the instructor.
+- Academic judgments about a student's work (including questions of cheating) are the responsibility of the instructor.
 (Normally disagreements are resolved by means of a conference between the student and the instructor.)

 - When a student has been judged by the instructor to have cheated the student may be given a grade of an F on that assignment by the instructor and if the work in question is the final examination or some large proportion of the work for the course, the F may be given for the whole course.